HandmadeWeb/statamic-multi-cacher/README.md

 It is important to note, that if strategies are omitted or are empty, then the `multi-cacher` strategy will default to `null`.
 The `null` strategy will always be available for selection, so you don't need to add it to your strategies section.

-If you don't override the `CacheSelector` which is `\Michaelr0\StatamicMultiCacher\CacheSelector` then the first strategy will always be used, In the above example this would be `half`.
+If you don't override the `CacheSelector` which is `\HandmadeWeb\StatamicMultiCacher\CacheSelector` then the first strategy will always be used, In the above example this would be `half`.

 Overriding can be done by extending the `CacheSelector` class like so:
 ```php